Lex-2008/jsaccess.log/README.md

 - parses Apache access.log using regexp
 - saves it to WebSQL database
 - provides an input for SQL query
-- bookmark some interesting queries (few are provided at start)
+- provides ability to bookmark queries (few interesting ones are provided initially)
-- can hide some columns (useful for SELECT * queries)
+- hides less useful columns for SELECT * queries

 Requirements
 ------------